-Abraham’s parents were married in Danby, Tompkins County, New York (where Jane was born) in February of 1808 and quickly settled in Canton, Steuben County, New York where they lived for many years.
-Zerah moved his family west and by 1832 they were living in Buffalo, Erie County, New York where he was working as a tanner on Ohio Street.
+Abraham’s parents were married in Danby, Tompkins County, New York (where Jane was born) in February of 1808 and soon settled in Canton, Steuben County, New York.
+Zerah eventually moved his family west and by 1832 they were living in Buffalo, Erie County, New York where he was working as a tanner on Ohio Street.

-His father Zerah left New York and eventually settled in Hopkins, Allegan County, Michigan, and by 1850 Zerah and Abraham were both living with Abraham’s older brother Ezra and his family in Cascade, Kent County.
-By 1860 Abram was probably living in Grand Rapids, Kent County.
-(He was possibly the uncle of Oscar Whitney who would also join the Third Michigan in 1861.)
+His father Zerah left New York and eventually settled in Hopkins, Allegan County, Michigan.
+By 1850 Zerah and Abraham were both living with Abraham’s older brother Ezra and his family in Cascade, Kent County.

 He was 41 years old and possibly living in Hastings, Barry County when he enlisted as Second Lieutenant of Company I on May 13, 1861, commissioned First Lieutenant on August 1, 1861, and transferred to Company G, replacing Lieutenant Robert Jefferds.
 Whitney very possibly joined Company G sometime in late July, and in fact, on August 1, Frank Siverd of Company G, wrote to the Republican that Whitney had just replaced Jefferds as First Lieutenant.

-Sometime in 1861 Whitney’s wife had come east to be with her husband (they had one son).
+Sometime in 1861 Whitney’s wife come east to be with her husband.
 George Miller wrote home on November 11, 1861, that he had just seen “Lieutenant Whitney’s wife the other day.
 She has got to be quite a lady.”
-He added that “Whitney is acting as Captain of company G.” Miller wrote his parents that on December 28 that Whitney, accompanied by his wife, left that day for Michigan on recruiting service, and that Whitney would stop by to see his family.
+He added that “Whitney is acting as Captain of company G.” Miller wrote his parents that on December 28 that Whitney, accompanied by his wife, left that day for Michigan on recruiting service, and that Whitney would stop by to see his [George’s] family.

 Abram died of malarial fever around midnight Wednesday-Thursday, March 11-12, 1891, at his home at 82 Monroe Street in Grand Rapids, and the funeral service was held at 2:30 p.m. on Sunday at the Universalist church.
 He was buried in Greenwood cemetery: section E lot 44.